-Table 1 (p7) sets out the four main types of YEF evaluation- feasibility studies, pilots, efficacy and effectiveness evaluations- and their features.
+Table 1 (p7) sets out the three main types of YEF evaluation- feasibility studies, pilots and efficacy evaluations- and their features.
 There are two sections to the table:

-- 1. Project criteria (orange rows): This describes the criteria that YEF might consider when deciding whether a project is ready for a feasibility study, pilot, efficacy or effectiveness study.
-These criteria can be applied flexibly and used to guide decision-making. - 2.
+- 1. Project criteria (orange rows): This describes the criteria that YEF might consider when deciding whether a project is ready for a feasibility study, pilot or efficacy study.
+These criteria can be applied flexibly and used to guide decision- making. - 2.
 Evaluation features (purple rows): This describes the purpose and features of the evaluation that the YEF would expect to commission at each stage, including expectations regarding the design, study population and how the project would be delivered.

-Not all projects will move through these four stages (feasibility, pilot, efficacy, effectiveness) in order.
-For example, if a pilot or efficacy study is not successful it may be necessary to return to the feasibility study or pilot stage.
-Even after a successful efficacy study, further development of the project may be required to take it to scale, so sometimes a small-scale feasibility study or pilot may be commissioned between efficacy and effectiveness to test aspects of the scalable model.
+Not all projects will move through these three stages (feasibility, pilot, efficacy, ) in order.
+For example, if a pilot is not successful it may be necessary to return to the feasibility study stage.

 Table 1.
-Feasibility study, pilot, efficacy or effectiveness evaluation?
+Feasibility study, pilot or efficacy evaluation?

-Criterion / feature Feasibility study Pilot Efficacy study Effectiveness study Project Scale of delivery The project has not been delivered previously in the UK or has only been delivered with a very small number of settings or participants 2 .
-The project has been delivered with a small number of settings or participants.
+Criterion / feature Feasibility study Pilot Efficacy study Project Scale of delivery The project has not been delivered previously in the UK or has only been delivered with a very small number of settings or participants The project has been delivered with a small number of settings or participants.
 The project has been delivered with more a medium number of settings or participants or has been successfully piloted by the YEF.
-The project has been delivered with many settings or participants or has been through a successful YEF efficacy study.
 Experience and capacity of delivery team The delivery team have no experience of delivering projects of equivalent scale to a YEF pilot.
 The delivery team do not currently have the organisational capacity to deliver a YEF pilot.
 The delivery team have some experience of delivering projects equivalent in size to a YEF pilot.
 There may be concerns about the delivery team's capacity to recruit to and deliver an efficacy trial.
 The delivery team have the organisational capacity to deliver to the number of settings required in an efficacy trial.
-The delivery team have the organisational capacity to deliver the project at scale to many settings or participants.
-Level of development 3 The project is not yet well specified.
+Level of development The project is not yet well specified.
 There are many aspects that require further testing and refinement.
 The project is well specified but has never been evaluated in a pilot.
 There may be some aspects that require further refinement before an efficacy trial.
 All project materials, resources and processes have been fully developed and are ready for trial.
-A scalable model has been developed that is ready for trial.
-The pathways for scaling are documented.
-4
+Feasibility There are questions about the project's feasibility.
+These concerns might relate to: Resources required Acceptability Workload The project is feasible in the UK but there are doubts about the feasibility of an efficacy evaluation.
+The project can feasibly be delivered within an efficacy evaluation.

-2 These figures will vary depending upon the type of intervention, its setting and whether it is delivered to individuals or group.
+These figures will vary depending upon the type of intervention, its setting and whether it is delivered to individuals or group.

-3 There are three key aspects to intervention specificity: What the intervention is?
+There are three key aspects to intervention specificity: What the intervention is?
 What the intervention is trying to achieve, and for whom?
 How the intervention is supposed to work?
-See also The Social Research Unit at Dartington's 'Design and Refine: Developing effective interventions for children and young people' available at https://archive.dartington.org.uk/inc/uploads/Design-and-Refine-guide.pdf
+See also The Social Research Unit at Dartington's 'Design and Refine: Developing effective interventions for children and young people' available at https://archive.dartington.org.uk/inc/uploads/Design- and-Refine-guide.pdf